ksator/automated_junos_configuration_backup_on_git_with_syslog_saltstack/test.md

 ### SaltStack:
 - This demo uses these SaltStack components: A master, a minion, a proxy, the junos_syslog engine.
+- All in one SaltStack setup: all the above components runs on the same Ubuntu host.
 - The Salt master listens to syslog messages sent by junos devices
 - The Salt master generates a ZMQ messages to the event bus when a junos syslog message is received.
 The ZMQ message has a tag and data.
 The data structure is a dictionary, which contains information about the event.
 - The Salt reactor binds sls files to event tags.
 The reactor has a list of event tags to be matched, and each event tag has a list of reactor SLS files to be run.
 So these sls files define the SaltStack reactions.